 In recent years, an increasing number of companies are measuring and reporting their emissions data voluntarily.
 But where and how this information appears is not always consistent.
 Some companies tuck climate-related data into financial filings; others produce full sustainability reports.
 Companies can choose from a handful of different international reporting frameworks to disclose climate-related data, risks, and strategies.
 The result is a hodge-podge of information that savvy investors must sort through.

-Knowing that carbon emissions are at the core of climate change, and CO2 is the largest source of those emissions, One Day In July will use carbon intensity as one screen in our environmentally focused investment solutions.
+Knowing that carbon emissions are at the core of climate change, and CO2 is the largest source of those emissions, One Day In July uses carbon intensity as one screen in our environmentally focused investment solutions.

 As we evaluate potential environmental investments, we supplement our traditional criteria of cost, diversification and liquidity with an analysis of a fund’s exposure to companies that are heavy carbon emitters.
 We seek to utilize funds that have either no exposure to these companies or much smaller exposure relative to a traditional index fund.